HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

 </tr>
 </tbody>
 </table>
 I would like to reshape this data so that there is only one row per year.
-I think there is probably an easier way of doing this, but I found a way that worked!
-I added new columns that indicated the maximum and minimum life expectancy of each year grouping, then cut away the previous columns and removed the duplicated data points.
+There must be an easier way of doing this, but the way I chose worked!
+First I added new columns that indicated the maximum and minimum life expectancy of each grouping of year, then cut away the previous columns with `select` and removed the now repeated data points with `unique`.

 ``` r
 data.lifeExp.Asia.grouped <- data.lifeExp.Asia %>%